Skip to Main Content

 Finding Law Library Books

-You can find detailed information about the Law Library's print and electronic materials by using Pegasus, our online catalog.
-You can search in Pegasus directly via the search box below:
+You can find detailed information about the Law Library's print and electronic materials by using CLIO, our shared online catalog.
+Conducting a search and using the post-search Location filter Law will limit your results to Law Library items.

-If you run into any trouble finding or accessing a Law Library material, please reach out to the Reference Desk at referencedesk@law.columbia.edu.
+If you run into any trouble finding or accessing Law Library material, please reach out to the reference librarians at referencedesk@law.columbia.edu.

 Depending on the location of the material, you may see Pick Up and Scan links on the right-hand sidebar of the item's record page.
 Clicking on these links will allow you to request these options directly.